zyclonite/zerotier-docker/README.md

 An entry in the host's routing table is a pinnacle artefact.
 A direct route to an interface will only be added to the host's routing table if the interface exists and is in a functioning state.

-Typically, each fully-functioning ZeroTier network that a client joins results in exactly one network interface and, therefore, exactly one direct route to that interface in the host's routing table.
+Each fully-functioning ZeroTier network that a client joins results in exactly one network interface and, therefore, exactly one direct route to that interface in the host's routing table.

-Route insertion and withdrawal is both sensitive to network conditions and efficient so using routes to confirm `zerotier-cli` status reports leads to fewer Type I (the container reporting "healthy" when it is not) and Type II (the container reporting "unhealthy" when it is not) errors.
+Route insertion and withdrawal is both sensitive to network conditions and efficient so counting routes leads to fewer Type I (the container reporting "healthy" when it is not) and Type II (the container reporting "unhealthy" when it is not) errors.

 #### Router mode